saltant-org/saltant/README.md

 saltant revolves around four main concepts: containers (which are optional but recommended), task types, task queues, and task instances.
-Containers contain code to run; task types specify a container (or executable) and a set of variables/arguments required to run its code;
-task queues specify a set of machines sharing similar environments which run [Celery](https://github.com/celery/celery) workers; and task instances specify a task type, provide the task type with its required variables and arguments, and run its task type's container (or executable) on a task queue.
+Containers contain code to run within an appropriate environment; task types specify (optionally) a container, a base command to run, and a set of variables/arguments to use; task queues specify sets of machines running [Celery](https://github.com/celery/celery) workers; and task instances specify a task type, provide the task type with its required variables/arguments, and run its task type on a task queue.

 While reading through the overview, it might be helpful to browse saltant's API reference at